In this blog post (updated February/March 2022), I share my experience with the Simple Practice Electronic Health Record (EHR).

 - ERAs (Electronic Remittance Advice) are now available for download.
 This was a BIG improvement.

-- You can grant your biller access to deal with billing.
+- You can grant your biller access to deal with billing without giving access to clinical documents like progress notes and assessments.

 - Clinicians/billers have no direct access to the clearinghouse that SP uses (Eligible, Inc).

 - Claims processed from Medicare don’t automatically adjust the Contractual Obligation (CO).
-You must do this manually for each Medicare claim.
+You must do this manually for each Medicare claim (big downer).
 Claims processed from other insurance companies do generally automatically adjust the CO (but not the Medicare secondaries).

 - If there is an amount owed by the client after a claim comes through, deductible or coinsurance for example, there is no specific notification process to the clinician.
 The information is there but it’s not obvious so you have to create your own practice management process look for it.